Croydon Central: Constituency profile

-Croydon Central covered a wedge of the London Borough of Croydon to the east of central Croydon and was much more marginal than the other selected two parliamentary divisions constrained to the borough itself; Croydon South (which was safely Conservative) and Croydon North (which was safely Labour).
+Croydon Central covered a wedge of the London Borough of Croydon to the east of central Croydon and was more marginal than the other two parliamentary divisions in the borough; Croydon South (which was safely Conservative) and Croydon North (which was safely Labour).

 The northern parts were characterised by terraced houses and urban areas, with small council estates.
 Labour gained much support from, in particular, Addiscombe, Fieldway, Woodside and Ashburton.
 The southern area, largely Conservative, consisted of suburban semi-detached houses, populated by commuters, surrounded by golf courses and parkland.
 The wards of Shirley, Heathfield and Fairfield gave large Conservative votes.

 In the south-east corner was a large former council estate, New Addington; home to more than 10,000 people.
-The estate is largely White and has included the whole or vast bulk of one or two wards of the United Kingdom in its history.
+The estate was largely White and has included the whole or vast bulk of one or two wards of the United Kingdom in its history.

 The New Addington wards saw one of the highest turnouts of British National Party supporters during the 2002 and 2006 council elections, which the BNP described as their "heyday decade," however it never elected a local councillor from the party – its slate of councillors has been consistently from the Labour Party.
 Except on one occasion in 2010, where a Conservative councillor was elected for the first time since 1968.
 Historically, Labour's strength in the area had been on the council estates, particularly New Addington, but in 2014, Labour support was reduced by UKIP, gauging 24% of the overall vote.